cloudposse/terraform-aws-components/aws/kops/README.md

 ## Quick Start

 This is roughly the process to get up and running.
-These instructions assume you're running inside of a Geodesic shell..
+These instructions assume you're running inside of a [Geodesic shell](https://github.com/cloudposse/geodesic).

 1. Update the `terraform.tfvars` with [desired settings](#configuration-settings).
 2. Run `make apply` to provision kops dependencies (not the cluster itself)